Potentii/xy-inc/README.md

 ### Environments

-The environment (_set by the `NODE_ENV` variable_) is very important to determine which database, port, etc... should be used by the application at runtime, the possible values are the following:
+The environment (_set by the `NODE_ENV` variable_) is very important to determine which database, bundle directory, etc... should be used by the application at runtime, the possible values are the following:

 - **development:** The default env when running the application, uses the `/packages/api/.env.development` env file (_you can change this file to point to another database for example_).